List of Dr. Stone characters: Ishigami Village inhabitants

-The inhabitants of Ishigami Village (石神村, Ishigami Mura) are descended from the surviving astronauts of the International Space Station that were off-world at the time when the petrification light caused all humans to be petrified.
+The inhabitants of Ishigami Village (石神村, Ishigami Mura) are descended from the surviving astronauts of the International Space Station who were off-world at the time when the petrification light caused all humans to be petrified.
 It became the headquarters of the Kingdom of Science.
-A village chief is chosen from whoever makes it to the final part of the Ishigami Village games and wins.
+A village chief is chosen from whoever makes it to the final part of the Grand Bout games and wins.
 When a person becomes the village chief, that person is entitled to a lot of resources from Ishigami Village.
-Thanks to the late-founder, Byakuya, the legendary tales of his adoptive son, Senku is very famous amongst the village's community.
+Thanks to the late founder, Byakuya, the legendary tales of his adoptive son, Senku became very famous amongst the village's community.
 Besides Chrome, Kohaku, and Suika, the following are the inhabitants of Ishigami Village: